-The University of Otago’s Faculty of Law offers postgraduate-focused courses in Health Systems Law.
-This is of interest to senior clinicians, health board members, chief executives, and senior managers working in the health sector in Australia and New Zealand.
+The University of Otago’s Faculty of Law is pleased to offer this postgraduate-focused course.
+It is of interest to senior clinicians, health board members, chief executives, and senior managers working in the health sector.
 Enrolment is also open to post-graduate law students and practising lawyers with an interest in the field of health law.

 What to expect at the Health Law Intensive course